evershinemj/English/vocabulary.md

   Men aren't the only ones who can be macho!
   Her new boyfriend is really macho.
   Beer ads tend to be macho.
+---
+call up
+- If you call someone up, you telephone them.
+  You can't call up the banker and say that, but if you're playing golf it comes out perfectly naturally.
+  And so the next thing you do is you call up a journal and say I've discovered a fundamental law of nature.